SGLT2 Inhibition in Heart Failure: New Updates

 Muthiah Vaduganathan

-Dr Vaduganathan is a Cardiologist and clinical trialist at Brigham and Women’s Hospital and Harvard Medical School.
+Dr Muthiah Vaduganathan is a Cardiologist and Clinical Trialist at Brigham and Women’s Hospital and Harvard Medical School, Boston, US.
 He is co-director of the Center for Cardiometabolic Implementation Science at Brigham and Women’s Hospital.
-He is a co-chair of a Heart Failure Collaboratory committee focused on improving future clinical trials in heart failure, and serves on the planning committee of the Global CardioVascular Clinical Trialists Forum.
-He is a Section Editor of the Fellows-in-Training / Early Career section of JACC, Associate Editor of JACC Heart Failure, and serves on the editorial board of the European Journal of Heart Failure.
-His research focuses on drug development, clinical trials, and implementation of cardio-renal-metabolic therapies, and he has authored or co-authored more than 500 peer-reviewed publications.
-He participates on study leadership and on committees of ongoing advanced-phase trials in cardiometabolic medicine and heart failure.
+He serves as an Associate Editor of JACC and as US national ambassador to the ESC Heart Failure Association.
+His research focuses on drug development, clinical trials, and implementation of cardio-kidney-metabolic therapies, and he has authored or co-authored more than 700 peer-reviewed publications.
+He participates on study leadership of ongoing advanced-phase trials in cardio-kidney-metabolism and heart failure.

 Orly Vardeny